FAA's Huerta says agency reviewing long-range approval for 787

-WASHINGTON The head of the Federal Aviation Administration on Tuesday said his agency was examining whether to allow Boeing Co's (BA.N) 787 Dreamliner to resume long-distance, trans-ocean flights as part of its review of a revamped battery system.
+WASHINGTON, April 16 The head of the U.S. Federal Aviation Administration on Tuesday said his agency was examining whether to allow Boeing Co's 787 Dreamliner to resume long-distance, trans-ocean flights as part of its review of a revamped battery system.

 Michael Huerta told a Senate committee hearing that the FAA would announce its decision on extended range flight, known as ETOPS, when it decides on returning the jet to service with the redesigned battery system.
 Boeing redesigned the system after two batteries burned on two jets in January.